neondatabase/website/content/docs/reference/glossary.md

 ## Compute Unit (CU)

-A unit that measures the processing power of a Neon compute or the "compute size".
+A unit that measures the processing power or "size" of a Neon compute.
 A Compute Unit (CU) includes vCPU and RAM.
-A Neon compute can have anywhere from .25 CUs to 8 CUs.
+A Neon compute can have anywhere from .25 to 8 CUs.
 The following table shows the vCPU and RAM for each CU:

 | Compute Unit (CU)  | vCPU | RAM    |
 |:--------------|:-----|:-------|